Groundwater Level

 For similar reasons, mass graves dug in the vicinity of the Birkenau Camp could not have been much deeper than a meter – not only because they would, again, have filled quickly with water, but more importantly, submersing corpses in groundwater contaminates it.
 Bacteria and viruses diffuse from corpses soaked in water, and would very adversely affect the health of all those drinking water in the region.

 Air photos show that mass graves existed indeed, but probably only very shallow graves, and only for a very limited time (see the entry on air photos).
-Due to the danger of contaminating the drinking water, these bodies were probably exhumed again in late 1942, and incinerated on pyres.
+Due to the danger of contaminating the drinking water, these bodies were probably exhumed again starting in late summer of 1942, and incinerated on pyres.
 The atrocious scenes that must have accompanied this activity probably formed the true core of the rumors about mass murder at Auschwitz.
-(For details on the groundwater level at Auschwitz and its relevance to Holocaust claims, see Gärtner/Rademacher 2003, Mattogno 2003a; Mattogno 2016b, pp. 97-127)
+(For details on the groundwater level at Auschwitz and its relevance to Holocaust claims, see Gärtner/Rademacher 2003, Mattogno 2003a; Mattogno 2016b, pp. 97-127.)

 You need to be a registered user, logged into your account, and your comment must comply with our Acceptable Use Policy, for your comment to get published.
 (Click here to log in or register.)